nataly247/nataly247/README.md

 I'm Nataly, a web developer and content creator.

-I love to create ✨ awesome web applications ✨
+I love ✨ awesome web applications ✨ that provide meaningful content and great experiences to users.

 - 🔭 I’m currently working on library of UI components.
 - 🌱 I’m learning advanced animations techniques to make modern UIs.